Virginia Tech® home

 5. Experimental methods and instrumentation development

-Labs: Hancock 206, Kelly 230
+Lab: Hancock 206, Kelly 230

 Research interests: Nanomaterials in the environment; improved sensors for drinking water treatment.